 By default, when you export, import or reset configuration, the selection states of setting items are ignored.
 If you want to export, import or reset them too, don't forget to choose "Include items' selection and hidden states."

-When using ExSB's command line mode with a non-default profile, having or having not selection states of setting items in the profile, affects how ExSB works: If there is no selection states, ExSB will try to backup all setting items that by default should be selected (all items that are not disabled, and not marked as "recommend not backup").
+When using ExSB's command line mode with a non-default profile, having or not having selection states of setting items in the profile, affects how ExSB works: If there are no selection states, ExSB will try to back up all setting items that by default should be selected (all items that are not disabled, and not marked as "recommend not backup").

 A setting item is disabled, if one of the following is true:

-When the first time you run ExSB, or when you right-click in tree view in Backup page and choose "Reset Selections", ExSB will set all setting items to their default selection states.
+When you run ExSB for the first time, or when you right-click in tree view in Backup page and choose "Reset Selections", ExSB will set all setting items to their default selection states.

 Some items are unselected by default.
 If you click on it, you will find a line of string "Recommend not backup" in the right panel.
 What does that mean?

-ExSB considers data on non-system disks will not be destroyed by a system reset, and it's unnecessary to backup them.
+ExSB considers that data on non-system disks will not be destroyed by a system reset, and it's unnecessary to back them up.
 So, ExSB sets them to be unselected by default.

 You can always select them manually to force ExSB to backup them.